IBM/powerai-vision-object-detection/data/ATTRIBUTIONS.md

 Images which should not have passed that filter have been removed.
-If any additional images should not have passed that filter, please help us correct that by logging and issue or a pull request.
+If any additional images should not have passed that filter, please help us correct that by logging an issue or a pull request.

 Some of the photos request proper attribution.
 We are happy to provide that here: